 - University professors, those who work in banking, and other professions are some of the top careers for those with an MBA in logistics and supply chain management.

 - They might pursue different degree plans.

 - To get practical experience, they can work as an industry analyst, project manager, logistics coordinator, or supply chain manager.

 Masters in Supply Chain Management VS MBA Supply Chain Management?

 Although both a master’s in supply chain management and a supply chain management MBA will lead to the same job, the structure of these two programmes differs significantly.
 Only supply chain management and topics that specifically support supply chain management are covered in master’s degrees in supply chain management.
-They usually take 1-2 years to finish (often a shorter period of time than an MBA).
+They usually take 1-2 years to finish (often a shorter period than an MBA).
 A typical course load is around 30 credit hours, giving you a rough idea of how many semesters an MS in supply chain management might take.
 The curriculum would be completed in one calendar year if four classes are taken per semester.
 Even taking two classes will double the amount of time you spend studying.
-A MS in Supply Chain Management degree usually includes the following courses:
+An MS in Supply Chain Management degree usually includes the following courses:

 - Analysis of Supply Markets

 - Global Supply Chain Management